 How do we expand our Multi Academy Trust (MAT)?

 Assess the capacity of your MAT to expand (including performance/financial issues).
 Do due diligence on potential schools that might join your MAT.
+Engage with the Regional Director at an early stage and with your lawyers to ensure that your Articles of Association and Funding Agreements are up to date.

 How do we deal with a vexatious parent?